junghan0611/spacemacs/layers/LAYERS.md

     Features:

     -   Faces redefined to correctly play with themes.
-    -   Spacemacs bindings to Agda\'s interactive tools.
+    -   Spacemacs bindings to Agda's interactive tools.

     **This layer is in construction, it needs your contributions and bug reports.**